CSE185-GWAS/GWAS/README.md

-# The GWAS Graph Tool: Performing and Graphing GWAS
+# GWAS-py: Performing and Graphing GWAS
 ### Tool Description:
 Our GWAS Tool can read in a VCF file, a phenotype file (in csv format), performing genome-wide association studies by linear regression and outputting a csv file of GWAS results.
 Optionally,